soerlemans/awx/README.md

 I sourced some scripts from Tim Sherwood for the purpose of testing the implementation.
 I got them from his personal website [Some Useful Gawk Scripts](https://sites.cs.ucsb.edu/~sherwood/awk/).
 I also took a script from [learnxinyminutes](https://learnxinyminutes.com/docs/awk/);

+## Similar projects
+Awx is not mature at all and I would like to share two other AWK(-like) implementations that inspired me.

+1. [Frawk](https://github.com/ezrosent/frawk) is an AWK like language that uses some techniques to increase performance, like static type inference (this means the type is inferred once) and some rudimentary concurrency support.
+Frawk also has support for reading CSV and TSV files, overall Frawk is a very robust and way more mature implementation.

+2. [Goawk](https://github.com/benhoyt/goawk) is a POSIX compliant AWK-interpreter with CSV support.
+Goawk also supports bytecode compilation as well as interoperability with Go.